Ceesaxp/cocktail-bot/docs/googlesheets.md

 This will:
 - Create a tab named "Sheet1" if it doesn't exist
-- Add headers: ID, Email, Date Added, Already Consumed
+- Add headers: ID, Email, Date Added, Redeemed
 - Format the header row

 ### 5. Configure the Bot